stephenquan/MyVideoFilterApp/README.md

 This is a sample video filter application.

-This applications paints a red square into the top left at ( 0, 0 ) and a green square into the top right at ( Width, 0 ).
+This applications paints a red square into the top left at ( 0, 0 ) and green squares in the other 3 corners.

 ![Screenshot.png](Screenshot.png)